dgroomes/stackoverflow-look-back/README.md

   * DONE Update the SQL query.
 Update the Post type.
 Persist the data.
 Query back the data.
   * DONE Visualize the tags in the UI
   * DONE on tags.
+* Implement a "recents" feature?
+Maybe the most relevant StackOverflow posts are the ones I just added!
+I'm revisiting them continually until I understand them (concepts) or memorize them (commands or code snippets).
+* IN PROGRESS Fix static download.
+It doesn't include the JavaScript code.
+The search doesn't work.
+  * ABANDONED (Abandoned because Chrome extension by default do not allow any inline `<script>` tags for security.
+See this [answer](https://stackoverflow.com/a/16153913/)) Yikes, this is a bit involved.
+There's a fundamental issue which is that you can't just extract the contents of the
+    `<script src="...">` tags and paste it into the page as an inline `<script>` tag.
+You basically do this with CSS which is awesome, but it won't work the same for JavaScript as [explained here](https://stackoverflow.com/a/48403181) because of the same origin policy.
+I don't really want to do the technique described in the linked StackOverflow answer.
+    How can I get what I want and not introduce too much complexity (or even reduce complexity)...
+I think I can inline the contents `posts.viewer.js`, `PostsViewer.js` and `posts-viewer.css` into `posts-viewer.html`.
+In other words, get rid of those files and just use `posts-viewer.html`.
+This way, `posts-viewer.html` is already much closer to the "Download-ready format" we need to support the download button.
+Nice.
+  * IN PROGRESS Re-download the external source and splice it into the page.
+This is the complicated solution that we must do because of the restriction described in the earlier item.
+  * Delete the `<script src="...">` tags.
+These should not be included in the download.
+The downloaded file has to be completely static, no external dependencies can be downloaded at runtime.

 ## Finished Wish List items